Window Ware Limited Modern Slavery Act 2015 Policy Statement 2023

 - Code of business conduct.
 This code explains the way we behave as an organisation and how we expect our employees and suppliers to act.

-In the first instance, we will work with our suppliers to help them address any concerns we might identify, and will stop using suppliers should any instances of modern slavery come to light which are not rectified promptly.
+In the first instance, we will work with our suppliers to help them address any concerns we might identify and will stop using suppliers should any instances of modern slavery come to light which are not rectified promptly.
 We will not take on any new suppliers unless we have confidence in their ethical standards.

 Our Performance Indicators

-Approval for this Statement
+Approval of this Statement

 This statement, which covers the Group’s financial year to 31 December 2022, was approved by the Directors of Window Ware Limited.
 It will be reviewed annually and is pursuant to Section 54 of the Modern Slavery Act 2015.